-Now, after meeting and chatting with a handful of investors, I’ve begun to understand why he was asking so many questions.
+Now, after meeting and chatting with a handful of investors, I’ve begun to understand why he was asking so many thought provoking questions.
 He knew how to give advice.

 For advice to become valuable and relevant, it needs to go through a screening process where the adviser collects as much data points as possible.
 Just like the investor I talked to, he had to ask me a lot of questions.
 The problems I have, the people I serve, how I make decisions, what my type of leadership is, and more – in order to understand what I’m working on, he needs to understand the problem.